human-centered-ai-lab/CARVIS-WSI/README.md

 ## Output Interpretation

 ### Region Of Interest
-Uses line strength (not width!) to visualize what areas of the WSI a participant of the eye tracking session has viewed the most.
-The line strength resembles the time spent observing the area, relative to the total time spent looking at this WSI.
-Stronger lines resemble longer time spent, weaker lines resemble less time spent on a particular area.
+Uses line opacity to visualize what areas of the WSI a participant of the eye tracking session has viewed the most.
+The line opacity resembles the time spent observing the area, relative to the total time spent looking at this WSI.
+More opaque lines resemble longer time spent, more transparent lines resemble less time spent on a particular area.

-The Color of outlineing resemples the downsample factor to which the area has been zoomed in.
-The more a Pathologist has zoomed in to an specific area, the smaller the downsample factor number gets. \
+The color of outlining resembles the downsample factor to which the area has been zoomed in.
+The more a participant of the eye tracking session has zoomed in to a specific area, the smaller the downsample factor gets. \
-A rule of thumb is that, bigger areas result in higher downsample factors and smaller image sections result in smaller downsample factors.
+A rule of thumb is that bigger areas result in higher downsample factors and smaller image sections result in smaller downsample factors.

 ### Color Heatmap
-The Color Heatmap only draws one color, but in different strenghts. \
+The color heatmap draws only one color, but in different opacities. \
-The drawn color strength on each cell is relative to the total time spent observing at this WSI.
-Stronger cells have been observed longer than weaker colored ones.
+The opacity on each square is relative to the total time spent observing that part of the WSI.
+More opaque squares have been observed longer than more transparent ones.

 ### Hatching Heatmap
-The Hatching Heatmap uses different pattern to visualize the observation duration and magnification of cells. \
+The hatching heatmap uses different hatch patterns to visualize the observation duration and magnification of areas. \
 The following pattern is being used.

 <br><img src="images/Hatching_Pattern.png"></br>